hakanonal/mastermind/docs/journal.md

 - By the way this packaging system is not completed yet and it is bugging me since vscode continouslly lints errors even though the code is perfectlly working.
 I want to look this topic today also.
     - So I have chance to look this topic.
 And I think I have solved it The linting problem was because of vscode settings.
 And solved by following [this](https://stackoverflow.com/questions/1899436/pylint-unable-to-import-error-how-to-set-pythonpath) article.
     - I have also moved the environment and agent clases into ai module.

+- Yeah I have also managed to make work the colab hosted notebook work.
+So By this way peaople does not have to install python environment on thier macihne to play.